JMGErie/AI-ML-class-Homework/README_Module 11.md

 The model's coefficients and selected features are extracted, primed for deployment as an API for potential production use.

 Conclusion:
-Leveraging the CRISP-DM methodology, a linear regression model is fine-tuned for used car price prediction, delivering commendable performance, and furnishing insights into pricing determinants.
+Leveraging the CRISP-DM methodology, a linear regression (Ridge) model is fine-tuned for used car price prediction, delivering commendable performance, and furnishing insights into pricing determinants.

 Next Steps and Recommendations:
 Future investigations may explore additional feature inclusion or experiment with alternative regression algorithms to further enhance model efficacy and deepen comprehension of pricing influences.